 Emissions reporting

-Gas consumers who are allocated RGGOs via a Retirement Statement may seek to make associated claims within the carbon emissions they report.
+Gas consumers who are allocated RGGOs via a Cancellation Statement may seek to make specific claims related to the Greenhouse Gas emissions resulting from their gas use.

-There are various government and non-governmental reporting standards and disclosure systems for how these claims can be made and shown with an organisations carbon reporting.
+There are various government and non-governmental reporting standards and disclosure systems for how these claims can be made and shown within an organisations carbon reporting.

-The GGCS has produced a number of guidance documents and reports to help market participants and consumers navigate the various schemes and systems in use.
+• has produced a number of guidance documents (available here) to help market participants and consumers navigate the various schemes and systems in use.

 Consumers should be aware that any GHG values related to the production of green gas are calculated against the lower calorific value of a green gas, whereas the kWh represented by the RGGOs are the higher calorific value of the green gas.
 This discrepancy has arisen because of the historic practices within GHG calculations and the gas industry.
 Using the lower calorific value within GHG calculations ensures a conservative approach is taken to the level of GHG savings that are being made.